-The goal: to achieve positive returns while minimizing the downside risk of Foreign Developed equity.
+The goal: to achieve consistent long-term returns while minimizing the downside risk of Foreign Developed equity.

 Key elements of the Fund’s strategy include:

-> Aims to protect client assets during market downturns
+> Aims to protect client assets during major market downturns

 > Always hedged, all the time, using put options

-• Buy ETFs that track Foreign Developed indexes
+• Buy ETFs that track Foreign Developed equity indexes

 • Invested at all times

 • Long-term – generally one to two years, initially

 Trade Options Strategies